 • The deck

-There is no better time than now to install solar panels on to your home, RV or boat.
+There is no better time than now to install solar panels on your home, RV, or boat.

-According to Statista, in 2020, the annual solar system installations across the U.S. residential sector stands at 3,100 megawatts which has been rising since 2005.
+According to Statista, in 2020, the annual solar system installations across the U.S. residential sector stand at 3,100 megawatts which has been rising since 2005.

-The solar panel sector has seen an increase in popularity with 46% of Americans seriously considering installing solar panels on their home in 2019.
+The solar panel sector has seen an increase in popularity with 46% of Americans seriously considering installing solar panels in their home in 2019.